Cleveland Clinic's sperm banking services are world class. Learn more about sperm banking from our experts.

 Learn more about Cleveland Clinic's top-ranked urology program in the nation

-The Cleveland Clinic Andrology Laboratory and Reproductive Tissue Bank has provided therapeutic sperm banking services since 1980 – longer than any other facility in Ohio.
+Cleveland Clinic's Andrology Laboratory and Reproductive Tissue Bank has provided therapeutic sperm banking services since 1980 – longer than any other facility in Ohio.
 The laboratory staff is trained in the latest, most effective freezing, storage and recovery techniques, and works under the direction of a sperm cryopreservation specialist.
 The highest standards are used in accurately labeling and identifying specimens.
-The Cleveland Clinic laboratory is CUA – certified and is also accredited by the American Society for Reproductive Medicine and the College of American Pathologists.
-Our sperm banking facilities are accredited by the American Association of Tissue Banks.
+Cleveland Clinic's laboratory is CLIA – certified and is also accredited by the American Society for Reproductive Medicine and the College of American Pathologists.
+Our sperm banking facilities are inspected by the FDA and in compliance with FDA regulations.